vareger/frontnode/README.md

 ```

 # Support
 Have a question?
-Contact us "email"
+Contact us frontnode@vareger.com